norywoo/lambda-node-dynamodb-api/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

+# lambda-node-dynamodb-api

-# Serverless Framework Node Express API on AWS
+## Serverless Framework Node Express API on AWS

 This template demonstrates how to develop and deploy a simple Node Express API service, backed by DynamoDB database, running on AWS Lambda using the traditional Serverless Framework.